Alta (poet)

-Alta Gerrey (born 1942, Reno, Nevada) is a British-American poet, prose writer, and publisher, best known as the founder of the feminist press Shameless Hussy Press and editor of the Shameless Hussy Review.
+Alta Gerrey (May 22, 1942 – March 10, 2024) was a British-American poet, prose writer, and publisher, best known as the founder of the feminist press Shameless Hussy Press and editor of the Shameless Hussy Review.
 Her 1980 collection The Shameless Hussy won the American Book Award in 1981.
 She is featured in the feminist history film She's Beautiful When She's Angry.

+Alta was also one of the early collective members of the influential Bay Area feminist newspaper PLEXUS, for which she wrote a monthly column on the importance of promoting women's writing and creativity.

 Biography

 Shameless Hussy Press

 Alta started Shameless Hussy Press in 1969.
 The first women-owned feminist press in California, it opened during the time of second-wave feminism.
 Alta used a printing press in her garage to publish books by authors such as Susan Griffin, Pat Parker, and Mitsuye Yamada.
 Yamada later described Alta as an "energetic feminist poet" who promoted Yamada's first volume of poetry "at women’s conferences, women’s health centers, and lesbian bars."
 The press published the first edition of For Colored Girls Who Have Considered Suicide, When the Rainbow is Enuf by Ntozake Shange, and Mary Mackey's first novel, Immersion (1972).
 They also published poetry by men: "Alta reasoned that since 6 percent of the books published in the U.S. were by women, 6 percent of the books she published should be by men."

 The press closed in 1989; its archive is held at University of California Santa Cruz.